-Yes No N/A30.
-If the financial statements are materially affected by a departure from U.S. GAAP (including inadequate disclosure, inappropriate accounting principles, and unreasonable accounting estimates), has the auditor issued a qualified opinion or an adverse opinion?
-[AU 508.35] 31.
-If a qualified opinion is to be expressed because of a U.S. GAAP departure: Are all of the substantive reasons that have led to the a. conclusion that there is a departure from U.S. GAAP disclosed in one or more separate explanatory paragraphs preceding the opinion paragraph? b.
-Does the qualified opinion include the word except or exception in a phrase such as except for or with the exception of and a reference to the explanatory paragraph?
-Does the explanatory paragraph disclose the principle С. effects of the departure on financial position, results of operations, and cash flows, if practicable, or state that the effects are not reasonably determinable, if not practicable to do so?
-[AU 508.21 and .37-.38] 32.
-If an adverse opinion is to be expressed because of a U.S. GAAP departure: Are all of the substantive reasons for the adverse opina. ion disclosed in one or more separate explanatory paragraphs preceding the opinion paragraph? b.
-Does the explanatory paragraph disclose the principle effects of the departure on financial position, results of operations, and cash flows, if practicable, or state that the effects are not reasonably determinable, if not practicable to do so? с.
-State that the financial statements do not present fairly the net assets available for benefits or changes in net assets in conformity with U.S. GAAP?
-[AU 508.58-.60] 33.
-If essential data concerning an impending change in GAAP and the future resulting restatement are not disclosed, has the auditor issued a qualified or adverse opinion?
-[AU 9410.15]
+32. from accou the a e financial statements are materially affected by a departure U.S. GAAP (including inadequate disclosure, inappropriate unting principles, and unreasonable accounting estimates), has uditor issued a qualified opinion or an adverse opinion?
+3 508.35] 33.
+If a qualified opinion is to be expressed because of a U.S. GAAP departure, a. are all of the substantive reasons that have led to the conclu- sion that there is a departure from U.S. GAAP disclosed in one or more separate explanatory paragraphs preceding the opinion paragraph? b. does the qualified opinion include the word except or excep- tion in a phrase such as except for or with the exception of and a reference to the explanatory paragraph? С. does the explanatory paragraph disclose the principle effects of the departure on financial position, results of operations, and cash flows, if practicable, or state that the effects are not reasonably determinable, if not practicable to do so?
+[AU 508.37-.38] 34.
+If an adverse opinion is to be expressed because of a U.S. GAAP departure, a. are all of the substantive reasons for the adverse opinion dis- closed in one or more separate explanatory paragraphs pre- ceding the opinion paragraph? b. does the explanatory paragraph disclose the principle effects of the departure on financial position, results of operations, and cash flows, if practicable, or state that the effects are not reasonably determinable, if not practicable to do so?

-$^2$ The auditor should express a qualified or an adverse opinion if the auditor concludes that (a) a matter involving a risk or an uncertainty is not adequately disclosed, (b) the accounting principles used cause the financial statements to be materially misstated when the inability to make a reasonable estimate raises questions about the appropriateness of the accounting principles used, and (c) management's estimate is unreasonable and that its effect is to cause the financial statements to be materially misstated.
+3 The auditor should express a qualified or an adverse opinion if the auditor concludes that (a) a matter involving a risk or an uncertainty is not adequately disclosed, (b) the accounting principles used cause the financial statements to be materially misstated when the inability to make a reasonable estimate raises questions about the appropriateness of the accounting principles used, and (c) management's estimate is unreasonable and that its effect is to cause the financial statements to be materially misstated.
 [AU 508.46-.49]

-Yes No N/A 34.
-If the auditor concludes that an illegal act has a material effect on the financial statements and the act has not been properly accounted for or disclosed, has the auditor issued a qualified or adverse opinion (depending on the materiality effect on the financial statements taken as a whole)?
-[AU 317.18] 35.
-If a limited scope audit is performed pursuant to 29 CFR 2520.103-8, is a disclaimer of opinion expressed?
+Auditor's Report Checklist Yes No N/A state that the financial statements do not present fairly the net assets available for benefits or changes in net assets in conformity with U.S. GAAP?
+[AU 508.58-.59] 35.
+If essential data concerning an impending change in GAAP and the future resulting restatement are not disclosed, has the auditor is- sued a qualified or adverse opinion?
+[AU 9410.15] 36.
+If the auditor concludes that an illegal act has a material effect on the financial statements and the act has not been properly ac- counted for or disclosed, has the auditor issued a qualified or ad- verse opinion (depending on the materiality effect on the financial statements taken as a whole)?
+[AU 317.18] 37.
+If a limited scope audit is performed pursuant to 29 CFR 2520.103- 8, is a disclaimer of opinion expressed?
 [AAG 13.26-.30]

-If the auditor is unable to obtain sufficient appropriate audit evidence regarding other noninvestment related information or investment information not covered by the certification, then the form of the limited scope report permitted pursuant to 29 CFR 2520.103-8 may not be appropriate.
+If the auditor is unable to obtain sufficient appropriate audit evidence regarding other noninvestment related information or investment information not covered by the certification then the form of the limited scope report permitted pursuant to 29 CFR 2520.103-8 may not be appropriate.
 Also, it likely will not be appropriate for the auditor to opine on the form and content of the supplemental schedules as presented in compliance with the DOL's Rules and Regulations for Reporting and Disclosure under ERISA.
 See AU section 508 for reporting guidance.